buzden/deptycheck/docs/source/tutorials/t01-generator-monad.md

 genConstantUser = pure (MkProfile "Alice" 30)
 ```

+> [!NOTE]\
-The `pure` function creates the simplest possible "recipe": one that always returns the exact value you give it.
+> The `pure` function creates the simplest possible "recipe": one that always returns the exact value you give it.
 The type `Gen1` means this generator is guaranteed to produce a value.

 ### Run your generator.